gwynethguo/deribit-kafka-orderbook/README.md

    - Goroutines are used to handle multiple instruments concurrently.
    - A `sync.WaitGroup` ensures proper synchronization and cleanup of resources.
+   - Channels are used to synchronise between goroutines.

 5. **Logging**
    Logs are written to files for debugging and monitoring purposes.
 The `.log` files are ignored in version control using the .gitignore file.